mitchie-noc/mitchie-noc.github.io/_pages/cv.markdown

 - Research Based Learning Prize awarded for outstanding performance

 ## Publications
-### Effective use of evolutionary computation to parameterize and epidemiological model
+### Effective use of evolutionary computation to parameterize an epidemiological model
 (January 2021)

 This paper was submitted as part of [CIBB](https://en.wikipedia.org/wiki/International_Conference_on_Computational_Intelligence_Methods_for_Bioinformatics_and_Biostatistics) 2019.
 It followed on from my undergraduate dissertation which envolved the construction of